Data Center Compatibility

 I have contacted Atlassian with my reservations about the DC badge with suggestions how to separate them, but to no success.

 Yes you can.
-HTML and AUI Toolkit for Confluence works perfectly fine in a DC environment.
+Chart.js for Confluence works perfectly fine in a DC environment.
 At least as long as Atlassian does not technically block the installation of plugins in a DC environment if they don’t hold the DC badge.